braydonf/gpk/README.md

 The signature of the matching Git tag or commit is verified for each dependency.
 The dependencies must be from a Git repository.
 The referenced Git tag or commit must be signed and the necessary public keys imported.

-## Additional features

-- Resolves shared dependencies based on semantic versioning via Git tags (e.g. `v1.1.0`).
-- Node.js C/C++ addon build support.
-- Exclude files from a package with `.npmignore` similar to `.gitignore` and remains compatible with `npm`.
-- Compatible with the `npm` command line interface.